 - Two proof of HK address documents – a copy of a stamped tenancy agreement or a current government demand for rates bill plus an original utility bill or bank statement.

 5. Interview and Assessment

-Entry on to the International Baccalaureate (IB) Diploma Programme (DP) is based on a student meeting one of the following requirements:
+Applications for Year 12 entry to the IB Diploma Programme (DP) is based on a student meeting one of the following requirements:

-- Achievement, or a prediction, of five Grade C’s or above in IGCSE examinations or successful completion of the IB Middle Years Programme (MYP);
+- Achievement, or a prediction, of 5 Grade C’s or above in IGCSE examinations or successful completion of the IB Middle Years Programme (MYP)

-- An equivalent national qualification to the MYP or IGCSEs; or
+- An equivalent national qualification to the MYP or IGCSEs

-Entry on to the IB Career-related Programme (CP) is based on a student showing interest and ability in the specialism that they wish to pursue for their career-related study.
-A general level of educational ability which will allow the student to be successful in their IB courses and the CP core is also required.
+Entry to the IB Career-related Programme (CP) is based on a student showing interest and ability in the area they wish to pursue for their career-related study.
+A general level of educational ability, which will allow the student to be successful in their IB courses and the CP core, is also required.

 8. Immigration Status

-An offer of a place cannot be made to a child who is not a resident of Hong Kong unless the child is permitted by the Director of Immigration to reside in Hong Kong.
-If a child whose travel document/passport bears the endorsement “Visitor” over the immigration stamp and would like to attend a school in Hong Kong, clearance needs to be obtained from the Director of Immigration.
-If clearance is obtained, ESF primary schools may accept students for Years 1 to 3 for the academic year 2018/19 under the non-subvention fee.
-(See school fees).
-Parents of non-local children are advised to seek the approval of the Director of Immigration as soon as possible for entry to Hong Kong of the child in question, for the purpose of study.
+An offer of a place cannot be made to a child who is not a resident of Hong Kong, unless the child is permitted by the Director of Immigration to reside in Hong Kong.
+If a child, whose travel document/passport bears the endorsement “Visitor” over the immigration stamp and would like to attend a school in Hong Kong, clearance must be obtained from the Director of Immigration.
+If clearance is obtained, ESF primary schools may accept students for Year 1 to 3 for the academic year 2018/19 under the non-subvention fee (see school fees).
+Parents of non-local children are advised to seek the approval of the Director of Immigration (www.immd.gov.hk) for entry to Hong Kong of the child in question, for the purpose of study.

 Admissions hotline: +852 3762 2411